xdevplatform/account-activity-dashboard/README.md

 	```

 ## Configure webhook to receive events
-To configure your webhook you can use this apps' web UI or use the example scripts from the command line.
+To configure your webhook you can use this apps' web UI, or use the example scripts from the command line.

 ### Using the web UI